 After the embryos have been transferred back into the uterus, you would begin on progesterone, which are either suppositories, gels or injections.
 The progesterone injections are oil-based injection and hence the needles used are larger bore and therefore more painful.
 Some patients find it bearable and others may complaint of severe pain.
 The ones who cannot tolerate it at all can use tablets or vaginal gels without any effect on the outcome.

 So in summary, there are various situations during an IVF procedure that one can expect pain, in actual most patients at the end would always inform that it was one of the procedures where there experienced minimal pain.

-Medicover fertility clinics have been helping people realise their dreams of parenthood.
-In fact, every five hours a Medicover baby is born worldwide.
+Medicover Fertility clinics have been helping people realise their dreams of parenthood.
+In fact, every 3 hours a Medicover baby is born worldwide.
 It’s the skills and expertise of our IVF clinics in India and scientific teams, our advanced technology and equipment, individualised treatments, patient care and our protocols that have enabled us to achieve such high success rates.

 Efficient employees contribute a lot towards the success of a company, so winning awards usually increases the level of productivity and generates a sense of achievement in them.
 Acknowledging the team members for the company's growth and accomplishments increases the...Read more

 The problem of obesity has reached critical levels in some countries and is growing in India.
 According to a piece published by NDTV in 2014, India ranks third behind the U.S. and China, with 41 million people considered obese.
 The...Read more